cardoner1993/leetcode/README.md

 # leetcode_scala
-Scala solutions for leetcode problems
+Scala solutions for leetcode problems.

+Uploading direct solution for all leetcode solutions.